David W. Anderson

+Philanthropy

 In 2001, Anderson and his family founded The LifeSkills Center for Leadership, a 501(c)(3) which provided leadership experiences to at-risk and underprivileged Native American youths.

 Personal life

 Dave Anderson lives in Edina, Minnesota with his wife, Kathy.
 He has two kids, James (married to Colleen, née Bubb) and Tim, both residing in Minneapolis.
 His family still owns and enjoys property in Hayward, Wisconsin, beside the LCO Reservation.